SupremeCommanderMaps/SurvivalVersus/README.md

 ## New in version 5.14

+Released on 2018-08-19

 * Fixed paragon event to only be triggered by completed paragons
+* Added visible area around the flying paragon so all players can see what is going on (thanks Speed2!)

 ## New in version 5.13